 - 1. From the Admin Console, click Tools | Host Options. - 2.
 Click the Client Access tab. - 3.
 Enable client Drives. - 4.
-Click Assign consecutive letters starting at: \\\\. - 5.
+Click Assign consecutive letters starting at: . - 5.
 In the edit field, type the drive letter that should start the sequence. - 6.
 Click OK.

-For example, if a client computer has A, C, D, and H drives, and the starting point is set to drive letter M, the client's drives will be remapped respectively to M, N, O, and P. If a drive letter is already assigned to a drive, the next available letter is used.
+For example, if a client computer has C, D, G, and H drives, and the starting point is set to drive letter M, the client's drives will be remapped respectively to M, N, O, and P. If a drive letter is already assigned to a drive, the next available letter is used.
+In the example above, if the starting client drive letter is a letter at the end of the alphabet (Y, for example), it will map Y for C and Z for D. GO-Global will then go back through the alphabet and use X for G and W for H.

 This feature is disabled by default.
-Once enabled, the default drive letter is M.
+Once enabled, the default start drive letter is M.